- How many spaces are there in the School of Pharmacy for first-year students? How many people will apply?

-Since all Pharmacy students have been previously enrolled in university, they are considered 'second entry'.
+Since all Pharmacy students have been previously enrolled in post-secondary studies, they are considered 'second entry'.
 While Pharmacy students are not guaranteed a space in residence at the main Waterloo campus, there are a limited number of these residence spaces accessible to Pharmacy students each year.
 The main campus in Waterloo is located about 5 km from the Downtown Kitchener Health Sciences Campus and is accessible by public bus transportation.
 Most students choose to live in off-campus housing which can be found in closer proximity to the Health Sciences Campus.
 Waterloo has a very active Off-Campus Housing office that is working to help students find suitable accommodations near the School.

 Tours of the Pharmacy building are typically held in conjunction with the Open Houses held in November and March.
 Due to the heavy use of the building, tours cannot generally be arranged at other times.
 For further information about the Open Houses, visit find out more at Waterloo.